Updated July 7, 2023

 - It is a tool that investors use to make a good decision on investment to be made.

-- The risk tolerance level can also be tested and analyzed for the investors, who will help them make the appropriate decisions.
+- The investors can test and analyze their risk tolerance level, which will help them make appropriate decisions.

 It is a tool helping investors decide by calculating the risk-adjusted returns for each stock.
 Investors can understand the risk tolerance level at every stage to make a good decision regarding their investment and plan or reset their portfolio.
 The investor can evaluate the portfolio using the Sharpe Ratio, which tells them the risk-adjusted return of that stock.